radiodee1/games-llm/src/games/README.md

 MISTRAL_API_KEY="mistral-api-key-here"
 ```

 To use OpenAI models you need to set up an account with them and pay some money.
 Then you can get an OPENAI_API_KEY.
 This key must be placed in your `.env` file.
-You can use any OPENAI_MODEL you like.

 Similarly, Google's Gemini models require an api key.
 The key should be placed in the `.env` file.
 In its present configuration the program looks for the keys in the `.env` file.
 It does not pay attention to the MODEL specification in the file.
 The model name, for example, and the URL, are not found hard coded in the `.env` file.
+If you know your not interested in all the models, then certainly only get the keys for the models you intend to use.

 ### Some Results